plehatron/limoncello-bundle/README.md

 ## Create and register JSON API Controllers

-API controllers should extend abstract `JsonApiController` class which has full JSON API support provided by the [neomerx/limoncello](https://github.com/neomerx/limoncello) package.
+API controllers should extend abstract `\Plehatron\LimoncelloBundle\Controller\JsonApiController` class which has full JSON API support provided by the
+[neomerx/limoncello](https://github.com/neomerx/limoncello) package.

 See [CategoryController](Tests/Integration/Fixture/ApiBundle/Controller/CategoryController.php) file for an example on